iMessage/Lync support lets eligible messaging numbers connect to Thoughtly agents for two-way message conversations.

 When to use it

-Use iMessage/Lync when you want supported messaging numbers to:- Receive inbound messages
+Use iMessage/Lync when you want supported messaging numbers to:

 - Send replies through a Thoughtly agent